scipopt/gcg/doc/resources/devs/branching/selection-heuristics-params.md

 See @ref branching-selection-heuristics "here" for explanations regarding branching candidate selection heuristics.
 ## Activating selection heuristics
-Per default, strong branching is disabled.
-GCG will use the first active non-strong branching heuristics in place of pseudocost branching for hybrid, reliability and hierarchical branching.
+Per default, **strong branching is disabled**.
+Furthermore, GCG will use the first active non-strong branching heuristics in place of pseudocost branching for hybrid, reliability and hierarchical branching.

 ### Original Variable Branching